Bachelor of Science, Major in Geography, Geo-spatial Information Sciences

 • GIS programming.

-• Ability to understand, identify, and synthesize environmental & population data and produce it into map form.
+• Ability to understand, identify, and synthesize environmental and population data and produce it into map form.

 • Ability to produce and interpret remotely sensed data.